MicrosoftDocs/memdocs/memdocs/configmgr/core/understand/product-feedback.md

 To send feedback on something that you like about Configuration Manager:

-1. In the upper-right corner of the Configuration Manager console, select the smiley face icon.
+1. In the upper-right corner of the Configuration Manager console, select the feedback icon.
 Choose **Send a smile**.
+   - Starting in Configuration Manager 2111, wizards and some property pages now include an icon to provide feedback allowing you to quickly send feedback right from your current activity. <!--2711343-->

 1. On the first page of the **Provide feedback** wizard: